Data Warehouse Architecture

 With their processing power and storage capacity tightly linked together, tools like OLAP cubes or relational databases were terrible data sinks.
 You couldn't just dump troves of data in them without sacrificing performance or paying for expensive scaling operations.
 For this reason, most data warehouse architectures were designed around an ETL workflow.

-ETL is an acronym for extract, transform, and load and describes how data flows from source systems into analytical data stores.
+ETL to ELTETL is an acronym for extract, transform, and load and describes how data flows from source systems into analytical data stores.
 In this workflow, data is extracted from source systems into a data sink.
 In this workflow, data is extracted from source systems into a data sink.
 The data sink could be as simple as a server with vast storage capacity, but data lakes were built for this exact purpose.

 Next, data would flow between the sink (or data lake) and the analytical store through data pipelines that transformed it into its final form.
 Data teams would use the transformations in this sink process to architect data structure before the data entered their warehouse.
 Traditionally this ETL process could become complex and span multiple systems, making it hard to manage and troubleshoot.